FayGroupUCLA/FayGroupUCLA.github.io/content/contact/index.md

 Postdoc positions are available starting from Summer/Fall 2025.
 Postdoc applicants should send an email explaining your interest in the group along with your CV.
 Projects can be tailored to your experience, interests and new skills/knowledge you wish to develop.
 Applicants with experience or an interest in learning biomolecular simulation, developing force-fields for excited states, or quantum dynamics are particularly encouraged to apply.

-Applications are valued and encouraged from women and persons from other groups under-represented in theoretical chemistry.
+Applications are valued and encouraged from persons from groups which are generally less well represented in theoretical chemistry.